CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP/CP-like Symmetry and Spontaneous Symmetry Breaking

 \section{CP/CP-like Symmetry and Spontaneous Symmetry Breaking}

 In this section we first discuss the origin of the CP-like symmetry in the CP-like symmetric model.
-In the previous sections, we have shown that models with CP-like symmetry for type I group (i.e. absence of CIA) exhibit a physical CP violation.
-It is important to notice that such the type I group can be embedded into simpler groups such as $SU(N) \ (N \geq 3)$, in which a proper CP transformation can be defined.
-This fact suggests a possibility that in some dynamical models when a vacuum expectation value (VEV) gives rise to a symmetry breaking of $G \to H$, a physical CP is simultaneously violated due to a spontaneous change of the proper CP $\to$ CP-like, even if the VEV does not break the CP symmetry, i.e. the vacuum is invariant under the original CP transformation.
+In the previous sections, we have shown that models with CP-like symmetry for type I groups (i.e., the absence of CIA) exhibit a physical CP violation.
+It is important to notice that such type I groups can be embedded into simpler groups like $SU(N) \ (N \geq 3)$, in which a proper CP transformation can be defined.
+This observation implies a potential scenario in certain dynamical models: when a vacuum expectation value (VEV) gives rise to a symmetry breaking from $G \to H$, a physical CP is simultaneously violated due to a spontaneous change of the proper CP $\to$ CP-like, even if the VEV does not break the CP symmetry, that is, the vacuum remains invariant under the original CP transformation.
 The spontaneous CP violation based on the mechanism was first proposed in a model with $SU(3) \to T_7$~\cite{Ratz:2016scn}, where $T_7$ is a type I group.
-Thus, it might be expected that a limited class of groups, e.g. type I, can exhibit such the spontaneous CP violation.
-We note, however, that as will be shown later, a wider class of CP-like symmetric models can be derived from a proper CP symmetric model, even if the subgroup $H$ has a CIA.
+Thus, it might be expected that a limited class of groups, such as type I, could manifest such spontaneous CP violation.
+We note, however, that as we will illustrate later, a wider class of CP-like symmetric models can be derived from a proper CP symmetric model, even if the subgroup $H$ possesses CIA.